hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ### Mounting the adapter hierarchy configuration

-The blob storage adapter is built into the runtime and needs to know which hierarchy of sinks and sources it should offer in the adapter dialog.
-This is configured via a file named `blob_storage_adapter_hierarchy.json` which needs to be mounted into the runtime service, by adding the line in your docker compose file:
+The blob storage adapter is built into the runtime and needs to know which hierarchy of sinks and sources to offer in the adapter dialog.
+This is configured via a file named `blob_storage_adapter_hierarchy.json` which needs to be mounted into the runtime service by adding the line in your docker compose file:

 ```yaml
   hetida-designer-runtime: